FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 ## Product Inventory Integration
 The Product Inventory service endpoint, `/branches/:id/product` has role-based access, so we're going to rework our gateway to pass the user role, which is included in the response we got from the FusionAuth OAuth login flow.
 Before hopping over to the gateway application to make that change, let's first make changes in the Product Inventory service.

+Here's the flow of a request to the inventory API.

+{% plantuml source: _diagrams/blogs/jwt-authorization-microservices/inventory-flow.plantuml, alt: "Retrieving the products API." %}

+### Authorization Middleware

 Follow the same steps above for adding the `authorizationMiddleware` to `app.js`, but do so in the Product Inventory service.
 Then we'll just need to slightly modify the `routes/index.js` file:

 ```javascript